|

 1. Bacteria etc: easily destroyed by UV light, commonly known as a UV filter.
 However, UV is attenuated by the 'brown' of tannin, so the water must be crystal clear.

-2. Iron & Manganese: difficult to remove.
-Only by using chemicals with regular back-washing, an expensive process.
-Simply boiling 'brown' burn water does NOT remove iron.
+2. Iron & Manganese: removed by using chemicals with regular back-washing, an expensive process.
+Simply boiling 'brown' burn water does NOT remove dangerous metals.

 3. Tannin: very difficult to remove and only needs to be removed as it inhibits all other types of filters (UV, iron, pH) from working effectively.